-We note that specific volume feedback from PDF to LES (or from PDF to RANS, which is a closely related problem) has previously been addressed as a component of an overall algorithm for the simulation of turbulent reactive flows.
-Previous researchers have proposed specific volume coupling schemes based on direct evaluation from the particle ensemble [10] (analogous to the scheme PSV described in Section 3), and schemes based on extracting specific volume information from an auxiliary transported scalar (analogous to the scheme TSV described in Section 3), where the transported scalar is either enthalpy [13, 12, 4, 11] or temperature [10].
+While a lot of the computational algorithms for LES/PDF, and their solutions, have evolved from prior work on the more venerable RANS/PDF class of codes, specific volume coupling does not present as big of a computational challenge in a RANS/PDF context as it does in LES/PDF, because the former allows for the evaluation of statistics over long time intervals, which reduces the stochastic noise which is the main obstacle in specific volume coupling.
+We note that specific volume feedback from PDF to LES has previously been addressed as a component of an overall algorithm for the simulation of turbulent reactive flows.
+Previous researchers have proposed specific volume coupling schemes based on direct evaluation from the particle ensemble [10] (analogous to the scheme PSV described in Section 3), and schemes based on extracting specific volume information from an auxiliary transported scalar (analogous to the scheme TSV described in Section 3), where the transported scalar is either enthalpy [13,12,4,11] or temperature [10].
 While using a similar formulation at the PDE level for specific volume feedback, the present work extends the above studies by examining the LES to PDF coupling error in detail, isolating it from other sources of numerical errors in an LES/PDF algorithm, and determining the optimal coupling strategy.
 A further original contribution of the present work is in the development of an LES/PDF coupling algorithm which allows for second-order accuracy of the overall code (with respect to both the grid size and time step); this second-order convergence is then verified numerically.
+The optimal of the algorithms presented below has been successfully employed [23] in a series of simulations of the Sandia-Sydney HM series of bluff-body flames.
+While the subject of that paper was not specific volume coupling, its results confirm that the optimal coupling scheme determined in the present work is suitable for use in a realistic LES/PDF simulation.

 The rest of this paper is organized as follows: in Section 2, we present the equations solved by an LES/PDF algorithm for turbulent reactive flows.
 Section 3 describes in detail the issues that arise in the coupling of the LES and PDF algorithms; two alternative approaches for specific volume coupling are outlined.
 The numerical algorithms for coupling between the LES and PDF codes are described in Section 4.
-Numerical tests of these couplings are performed in Sections 5 and 6, in which the fully-coupled LES/PDF implementations are tested against a standalone-LES (S-LES) code with no coupling errors.
+Numerical tests of these couplings are performed in Sections 5 and 6, in which the fully-coupled LES/PDF implementations are tested against a Standalone-LES (S-LES) code with no coupling errors.
 Section 5 describes results from a long time interval turbulent jet flow, representative of a typical LES/PDF simulation.
 In Section 6, we show convergence results from a simple vortex ring numerical test case, which demonstrates that the overall LES/PDF algorithm is second-order accurate in space and time.

-2 Equations Solved by the LES/PDF Algorithm
+2. Equations solved by the LES/PDF algorithm

 In this section, we present the equations which are solved by an LES/PDF algorithm.
 Throughout the present paper we use a tilde to denote mass weighted resolved quantities (also referred to here as Favre-averaged quantities) solved for by the LES/PDF solver, e.g. $\tilde{\mathbf{u}}$ for the mass-weighted resolved velocity vector, and $\tilde{\boldsymbol{\phi}}$ for the mass-weighted resolved composition vector.
-Additionally, the composition PDF solver computes the evolution of individual particle properties, which we denote by a star superscript, e.g. φ{α}^ for the α -component of an individual particle's composition vector.
+Additionally, the composition PDF solver computes the evolution of individual particle properties, which we denote by a star superscript, e.g. $\phi{\alpha}^$ for the $\alpha$ -component of an individual particle's composition vector.